 Sometimes at the end of negotiations, a few technical issues remain outstanding.
 The current practice is to try to resolve these issues via conference calls or email.
 It is desirable to do this as soon as possible after negotiations have finished while the issues are still fresh in everyone's minds.
+If the ramifications of a particular clause aimed at specific types of businesses are unclear, it may be useful to consult with relevant business/industry groups if and when feasible to do so.

-If a provision relates specifically to one of the countries, or is merely a clarification of the meaning of a provision, it is sometimes better to include that provision in a protocol rather than trying to include it in the treaty itself.
+If a provision relates specifically to one of the countries or is merely a clarification of the meaning of a provision, it is sometimes better to include that provision in a protocol rather than trying to include it in the treaty itself.
+8